scality/Zenko/swarm-production/README.md

 Note that here we are using the default `zenko` host name, you should use the `ENDPOINT` variable configured above if applicable, or whatever the `hostname -f` command returns.
+ > IMPORTANT: when using default port 80, it should never be specified after the
+ > endpoint address.
+If using a custom port, it must be specified.

 ```shell
 $ export AWS_ACCESS_KEY_ID=deployment-specific-access-key